 Back to the cinnamon rolls.
 People are often very intimidated to make them at home.
 I promise, they aren’t as hard as they look and you will impress your friends and family.
 Let’s get started!

 This is where I really like a bread maker.
-I personally would adapt this recipe to use a bread maker, and use the bread machine yeast… dump it all in and skip some of these steps!
+I personally would adapt this recipeand use the bread machine yeast… just dump it all in and skip some of these steps!

-In the meantime, get all your other ingredients ready.
-Add the flour, the rest of the sugar, salt, and 1 tablespoon of the Chai spice mix to a standing mixer.
+Meanwhile, get all your other ingredients ready.
+Then add the flour, the rest of the sugar, salt, and 1 tablespoon of the Chai spice mix to a standing mixer.
 Use the dough hook attachment.
 If you don’t have one, you can do it by hand like a gangster.
 Give that a quick stir to combine.
 Then you can go ahead and melt the butter.
 I just throw it in the microwave for 20 seconds at a time until it’s fully melted.
 Get your eggs cracked into a separate bowl and then everything is prepped!

 Go back to your yeast.
 You should smell a slightly sweet odour (it should look like a head of beer, and smell like beer) and the yeast will be a frothy layer on top of the milk.
 I usually add the eggs and the butter right to the milk at this point so all my wet ingredients are combined.
 Turn your mixer on low (don’t forget to lock it!).
 Slowly pour the wet ingredients into the dry, keeping the mixer on low.

 Let it go until all the dough comes together into a ball.
 There shouldn’t be any dry ingredients left at the bottom of the bowl.
 Once it comes together I pull it out of the bowl and knead it by hand a couple of times to smooth it out.